redxaxder/7DRL2023/plans.md

     + one map for unpartnered women
   + player can get a dance partner by bumping
   - player can shove by bumping
+  - dancing only happens when you have a partner
   + NPCs split up after dance end
   + UI:
     + display SUSPICION of NPC